Donald Crowhurst

-Donald Charles Alfred Crowhurst (1932 – July 1969) was a British businessman and amateur sailor who disappeared while competing in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race.
-Soon after he started the race his ship began taking on water and he wrote that it would probably sink in heavy seas.
-He secretly abandoned the race while reporting false positions, in an attempt to appear to complete a circumnavigation without actually doing so.
-His ship's logbooks, found after his disappearance, suggest that the stress he was under and associated psychological deterioration may have led to his suicide.
+Donald Charles Alfred Crowhurst (1932 – July 1969) was a British inventor/entrepreneur, businessman, and amateur sailor who disappeared while competing in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race held in 1968–1969.
+Soon after starting the race, his boat, the Teignmouth Electron, began taking on water.
+Crowhurst secretly abandoned the race while reporting false positions in an attempt to appear to complete a circumnavigation without actually doing so.
+His ship's logbooks, found after his disappearance, suggest that stress and associated psychological deterioration may have led to his apparent suicide.
+While contemporary reporting focused on his fraudulent reports and emphasised his actions as a hoaxer or "con man", with the passage of time his story has tended to be reappraised as more of a maritime tragedy that acts as a warning to others of the dangers of commencing a substantial sea voyage.
+With initial (if misplaced) belief in technology and personal capacity to complete the race, but without adequate preparation or properly tested equipment, as well as the danger of entering a potentially disastrous financial arrangement that (at least in theory) would see him lose everything should he not complete the race.

-Crowhurst's participation in the race has exerted a fascination over many commentators and artists.
+Crowhurst's participation in the race, together with its ultimately tragic end, has exerted a fascination over many commentators and artists.
 It has inspired a number of books, stage plays and films, including a documentary, Deep Water (2006), and two feature films, Crowhurst and The Mercy (both 2017), in which Crowhurst is played by the actors Justin Salinger and Colin Firth, respectively.
-His innovative but ill-prepared boat, the Teignmouth Electron, ended its days as a dive boat in the Caribbean and its decaying remains can still be found in the dunes above a beach in the Cayman Islands.
+Teignmouth Electron ended its days as a dive boat in the Caribbean and its decaying remains can still be found in the dunes above a beach in the Cayman Islands.

 Early life

-Crowhurst was born in 1932 in Ghaziabad, British India.
+Donald Crowhurst was born in 1932 in Ghaziabad, British India.
 His mother was a schoolteacher and his father worked in the Indian railways.
 During her pregnancy, his mother had longed for a daughter, and Crowhurst was dressed as a girl until the age of seven.
-After India gained its independence, his family moved back to England.
-The family's retirement savings were invested in an Indian sporting goods factory, which later burned down during rioting after the Partition of India.
+After India gained independence, his family moved back to England.
+The family's retirement savings were invested in an Indian sporting goods factory, which later burned down during rioting after the partition of India.

 Crowhurst's father died in 1948.
-Due to family financial problems, Crowhurst was forced to leave school early that year and started a five-year apprenticeship at the Royal Aircraft Establishment at Farnborough Airfield.
+Because of family financial problems, Crowhurst was forced to leave school early that year and started a five-year apprenticeship at the Royal Aircraft Establishment at Farnborough Airfield.
 In 1953 he received a Royal Air Force commission as a pilot, but was asked to leave in 1954 for reasons that remain unclear, and was subsequently commissioned into the Royal Electrical and Mechanical Engineers in 1956.
-After leaving the Army in the same year owing to a disciplinary incident, Crowhurst eventually moved to Bridgwater, where he started a business called Electron Utilisation in 1962.
+After leaving the Army the same year owing to a disciplinary incident, Crowhurst eventually moved to Bridgwater, where he started a business called Electron Utilisation in 1962.
 He was a member of the Liberal Party and was elected to Bridgwater Borough Council.